The Top 9 Sales Methodologies to Consider for Your Business

 That’s where sales methodologies come in.
 Companies implement sales methodologies in their organizations to enable predictability and turn uncertain chaos into guaranteed success.
 When you find a process that works, you don’t need to reinvent the wheel every time.

 That said, there’s more than one system for selling, and what works for one company might be a total misfire for another.
-Let’s dive into eight of the most popular sales methodologies to find your perfect fit.
+Let’s dive into nine of the most popular sales methodologies to find your perfect fit.

 1. Target Account Selling